-The Head of Learning Support is responsible for the EYFS at Brookham and key staff have undertaken inclusion training.
-Further details of how the SEND code of practice is put into practice are described in the Special Education Needs policy for the whole school inclusive of the EYFS.
+Further details of how the SEND code of practice is put into practice are described in the Special planning and action planning.

+Education Needs policy for the whole school inclusive of the EYFS.

-EYFS staff have separate meetings to review, monitor and evaluate inclusive practices and the findings inform IEPS, class planning and action planning.
+EYFS staff will review, monitor and evaluate inclusive practices and the findings inform IEPS, class opportunities policy, but a copy of the Schools' Complaints Procedure is available on the school website or from the school office.